Dear Slickrock Friends,

 With regards to Covid-19, we became a government-approved Gold Standard Hotel (Long Caye Adventure Camp), and Gold Standard Tour Operator (Slickrock Adventures), implementing extra sanitisation and safety measures, which won’t dampen the experience.
 Prevention and minimising risks, even without Covid-19 on the scene has been our priority.
 This is for your peace of mind, as well as our Slickrock team.

-As of March, you won’t require a Covid test to enter Belize, if you have had both vaccinations and bring proof of this upon entry.
+As of 5th August 2021, you will still require a Covid test to enter Belize, even if you have had both vaccinations, and bring proof of this upon entry.

 In accordance with CDC to re-enter the States, we have arranged a Rapid Antigen test for US$75 per person.
 They will come to Best Western as you arrive back from the island and you’ll get results within 30 minutes.